Best 4×4 Camping Spots in Western Australia

 Waroona Dam (Lake Navarino)

-Dams in Washington State serve several purposes, including providing water for agriculture and recreation.
+Dams in Western Australia State serve several purposes, including providing water for agriculture and recreation.
 Waroona is conveniently located near Perth, making it a great weekend getaway destination.

 It’s quite scenic, and there are a variety of camping options close to the dam.
-This is a fantastic resource for anybody looking to go lake camping in Washington.
+This is a fantastic resource for anybody looking to go lake camping in Western Australia.

 The two names, Waroona Dam and Lake Navarino are really synonyms.
 Aside from water skiing, other popular activities include freshwater fishing, 4WD trails, and simply sitting back and taking in the scenery.